aquaductape/solid-dismiss/README.md

 closeWhenEscapeKeyIsPressed?: boolean;
 /**
  *
- * Closes when the document "blurs".
+ * If `true`, closes menuPopup when the document "blurs".
 This would happen when interacting outside of the page such as Devtools, changing browser tabs, or switch different applications.
+Also if the page with the menuPopup, is inside an iframe, interacting outside the iframe, will close it.
+ *
+ * @remarks This doesn't effect overlays, if `Dimsiss.overlay` or `Dismiss.overlayElement` are set.
+ *
+ * @defaultValue `false`
+ *
  */
 closeWhenDocumentBlurs?: boolean;
+/**
+ * If `false`, when clicking outside, menuPopup remains open.
+ *
+ * Clicking other menuButtons that aren't part of the menuPopup stack will close those menuPopups.
+ *
+ * Only to be used with non overlay/modal popups, for them use `closeWhenOverlayClicked`.
+ *
+ * @defaultValue `true`
+ */
+closeWhenClickingOutside?: boolean;
 /**
  *
  * If `true`, sets "overflow: hidden" declaration to Document.scrollingElement.